Kiss Me (Tin Tin song)

 "Kiss Me" is a song originally released in 1982 by the British band Tin Tin (sometimes written TinTin).
 The song was allegedly written within 24 hours after the band had signed a record deal with WEA Records.
-The single failed to chart in the UK Singles Chart.
-In 1983 it was released on Sire Records in the U.S., where it made the Billboard dance chart.
+Released as the band's debut single, it failed to chart on the UK Singles Chart.
+In 1983, it was released on Sire Records in the U.S., where it made the Billboard dance chart.
 The lead singer and guitarist in Tin Tin, Stephen Duffy, later re-recorded the song twice and released it as a solo single using the name of Stephen "Tin Tin" Duffy.
 The first re-recording was released as a single only in the West Midlands region in 1984.
 Another version was recorded in late 1984 and released as a single on 25 February 1985.
 This version peaked at number 4 in March, selling more than 250,000 copies within three weeks and thus being certified silver.

 The chorus is based on a passage from the Biblical book Song of Songs.

 It was the last song to be played on BBC Radio 1s MW frequency in 1994, before the station became FM only.

 A new version was included on Duffy's compilation album Memory & Desire: 30 Years in the Wilderness, released in 2009 by Universal Records.